Pa. Liquor Control Board officials got dibs on high-end bourbon lottery leftovers - NewsBreak

 Related

-(WJET/WFXP/YourErie.com) — The Pennsylvania State Police Bureau of Liquor Control Enforcement has released a new report of its recent activity.
-In total, the bureau received 55 complaints.
-It conducted age compliance checks at five locations, issued 10 violation letters, 33 warning letters and made one criminal arrest, according to the report published on Aug.
-3. […]

-Critics call water quality bill moving through Pennsylvania legislature a back door to privatization
+Critics call water quality bill moving through Pa. legislature a back door to privatization

-The bill requires some public water systems to create an asset management plan, a mandate that municipal leaders and environmental groups called a solution in search of a problem.
-Stephen Caruso/SpotlightPA.
-Spotlight PA is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review,...
+HARRISBURG — Pennsylvania lawmakers are weighing legislation that would make it easier for private water companies to target municipal authorities for acquisition, purchases that new research shows can lead to higher bills for consumers.
+The proposal — sponsored by state Sen. Pat Stefano (R., Fayette) and backed by two...

 New restaurant; free ice cream; more: Good Morning, Pennsylvania

-Note: UPDATE: This boy’s parents have been found.
-An autistic boy was found wandering through a Dauphin County hospital’s parking lot around 2:30 a.m.
-Friday, and Lower Paxton Township police are trying to find his parents or guardians.
-The boy was unable to tell officers his address, name, or...